Skip to main content

 Both AI and ML technologies are already used in cybersecurity software to detect potential threats and mitigate hacker attacks.
 However, they can also be applied to help employees learn an organization’s security rules and reduce cyber risks related to human factors.

-As part of user activity monitoring software, AI and ML features:
+As part of robust user activity monitoring software, AI and ML can:

 • Monitor user behavior